-At the same time, your report appears on the FixMyStreet website.
-Your email address and phone number are not published, and your name is only published if you have opted to do so.
+Information that you enter in the email address and phone number fields are not published, and your name is only published if you have checked the box opting to do so.

-FixMyStreet provides RSS/JSON feeds which allow anyone to publish reports on their own website or page.
+FixMyStreet provides RSS/JSON feeds, accessible from both fixmystreet.com and this site, which allow anyone to publish reports on their own website or page.
 Typically these feeds consist of reports made within a specific local area, and are published on community or local interest sites.

 Note that anything you include in the body of your report will be published in one or all of the places listed above, so please take care to keep personal information such as your contact details to the correct fields.

-We store your personal details, along with your password where used (passwords are stored in a format that is unreadable to anyone — including us — known as a hash) and any reports or updates you make, in our own database.
+mySociety stores your personal details, along with your password where used (passwords are stored in a format that is unreadable to anyone — including mySociety staff — known as a hash) and any reports or updates you make, in our own database.

-These are accessible only to FixMyStreet administrators who adhere to strict internal data-handling policies, and, where a council is a FixMyStreet Pro client, to council staff, whose own data-handling and security policies will apply.
+These are accessible only to mySociety’s administrators, who adhere to strict data-handling policies, and to Bath and North East Somerset Council staff, who abide by their own data-handling and security policies.

 When you add an update